Convergence of the volume preserving fractional mean curvature flow for convex sets: Introduction

-where $X(t)$ is a vector field on the moving boundary $\pa E_t$, which is defined in Section 3.
-The advantage of the above equation is that its parametrization by the height function produces error terms which only contain lower order terms.
-By error terms we mean terms that vanish in the linearization with respect to the sphere.
-We then improve some of the methods developed in \cite{JL} and prove the $C^{2+\alpha}$regularity of the flow in Section 5.
-The main difference to \cite{JL} is that here our equation is not a small parturbation of the fractional heat equation with respect to the reference manifold and we need Schauder estimates for general linear parabolic equation defined on the unit sphere (see Section 4).
+where $X(t)$ is a vector field on the moving boundary $\pa E_t$.
+By doing this we obtain a quasilinear PDE for the derivative of the height function, where all the error terms are lower order.
+We point out that we could also first parametrize the original equation \eqref{eq:the-flow} by the height function and differentiate that, but this leads to much more complicated calculations.
+We then improve some of the methods developed in \cite{JL} and prove the $C^{2+\alpha}$ regularity of the flow in Section 5.
+The main difference to \cite{JL} is that here we need sharp estimates for the error terms in order to show that they do not blow up in finite time.
+Another issue is that here our equation is not a small parturbation of the fractional heat equation with respect to the sphere, and we need Schauder estimates for general linear parabolic equations defined on the unit sphere (see Section 4).
 Similar Schauder estimates are proven in \cite{MW} in the case of evolving periodic graphs.

 The paper is organized as follows.
-In Section 2 we recall the results in the existing literature that we need and prove the $C^{1+s}$-estimate of the flow.
+In Section 2 we recall some results in the existing literature and prove the $C^{1+s}$-estimate of the flow.
 Section 3 is mostly devoted to the calculations of the parametrization of the equation.
-In Section 4 we generalize the Schauder estimates for general linear parabolic equation in the Euclidian setting proven in \cite{MP} (see Theorem \ref{teo:parabolic}) to the case of the sphere, see Theorem \ref{thm2:schauder}.
-Since the result in the Euclidian setting is scattered in literature, we decided to give a self-contained proof in the Appendix.
-Finally in Section 5 we prove that $C^{1+s}$-regularity of the flow implies uniform $C^{2+s+\alpha}$-regularity which concludes the proof of the Main Theorem.
+In Section 4 we generalize the Schauder estimates for general linear parabolic equations in the Euclidean setting proven in \cite{MP} (see Theorem \ref{teo:parabolic}) to the case of the sphere (see Theorem \ref{thm2:schauder}).
+Since the result in the Euclidian setting is scattered in literature, we decide to give a self-contained proof in the Appendix.
+Finally in Section 5 we prove that $C^{1+s}$-regularity of the flow implies uniform $C^{2+s+\alpha}$-regularity, which concludes the proof of the Main Theorem.